scality/backbeat/docs/metrics.md

 This route gathers all the metrics below, returning one JSON object for the specified extension type and location name.

-### `/_/backbeat/api/metrics/crr/<location-name>/pending`
+### `/_/backbeat/api/metrics/<extension-type>/<location-name>/pending`

+Where `<extension-type>` can be one of the following extensions:

+- Cross-Region Replication: `crr`
+- Metadata Ingestion: `ingestion`

-This route returns the pending operations in number of objects and number of total bytes for the specified extension type and location.
+This route returns the pending operations in number of objects for the specified extension type and location.
+In addition, for replication only, number of total bytes for the specified location is also provided.

 This metric does not expire.

 **Example Output**: